 Keeping a knife and a strong pair of fishing gloves on your person is ideal for hooking big-game fish.
 Fishing gloves protect your hands while handling strong fishing line, hooks, fish, and more.

 Your fishing gloves should reflect the location and conditions you’re fishing in.
 If you’re fishing in the tropics in 100F heat, you should aim for a pair of light, breathable, fingerless gloves that are sturdy enough to stand up to the tasks at hand.
-If you’re fishing in colder waters, full-fingered gloves constructed with water-resistant, heat-conserving materials should be considered.
+When fishing in colder waters, you should consider full-fingered gloves constructed with water-resistant, heat-conserving materials.
 Comfortability is a top priority.

-A gaff is essentially just a large hook at the end of a pole used to hook a fish and bring it on board once it’s reeled in.
+A gaff is essentially just a large hook at the end of a pole to hook a fish and bring it on board.
 As you bring a large fish onboard, it is not uncommon for them to give a desperate final attempt to free themselves, so gaffing the fish allows you to keep your dinner on the boat.

 Rod and Reel Techniques